Baturité Massif: A Scenic Destination in Ceará

 The Baturité Massif is a geological formation located in the central hinterland of Ceará, covering the municipalities of Pacoti, Palmácia, Guaramiranga, Mulungu, Aratuba, Capistrano, Itapiúna, Baturité, Aracoiaba, Acarape, Redenção, Barreira and Ocara.

-Although it comprises 12 municipalities, Guaramiranga (the most famous), Pacoti, Mulungu and Baturité are the main highlights of the region.
+Although it comprises 12 municipalities, Guaramiranga (the most famous), Pacoti, Mulungu and Baturité are the region’s main highlights.

 mapa do Maciço de Baturité CE

-This formation is made up of limestone and granite and is rich in waterfalls, rivers and traces of the Atlantic Forest.
+This formation consists of limestone and granite rocks, and is rich in waterfalls, rivers and remnants of the Atlantic Forest.

-Tourism is very active in this area, which becomes a centre of local development, especially in winter when the flow of visitors increases.
+Tourism is very active in this area, which has become a hub for local development, particularly in winter, when visitor numbers rise.

-Many people don’t realise it, but Ceará is much more than the capital and its beaches.
-To get away from the hustle and bustle of the big cities, it’s ideal to spend a weekend in the small towns of the Baturité Massif, where you can find peace and relaxation amidst the greenery of nature.
+Many people don’t realise it, but Ceará has more to offer than just its capital and beaches.
+To escape the hustle and bustle of the big cities, the ideal option is to spend a weekend in the small towns of the Baturité Massif, where you can find peace and tranquillity amidst the lush natural surroundings.

 Maciço de Baturité no Ceará